reactjs/react-router-redux/README.md

 * `goForward()`
 * `goBack()`

+A [location descriptor](https://github.com/rackt/history/blob/master/docs/Glossary.md#locationdescriptor) can be a descriptive object (see the link) or a normal URL string.
 The most common action is to push a new URL via `routeActions.push(...)`.
 These all directly call the analogous [history methods](https://github.com/rackt/history/blob/master/docs/GettingStarted.md#navigation).